BanG Dream!: Plot

 BanG Dream! follows Kasumi Toyama, a happy-go-lucky girl and a new student at Hanasakigawa Girls' High School.
 During her first weeks at the school, she tries out for numerous clubs in an effort to rediscover the "Star Beat", a "sparkling, heart-pounding" feeling she experienced while looking up at the stars in the night sky as a child.

 One day, while returning from school, she spots a trail of star stickers that lead her to a pawnshop owned by her classmate Arisa Ichigaya.
 In the storage area, she finds a star-shaped guitar with glittery stickers on it and quickly becomes attached to it.
 The two later visit a local live house, Space, where Kasumi decides to create a band upon watching a performance by a group named Glitter Green.
 She then recruits Arisa and three of their classmates – Sāya Yamabuki, Tae Hanazono, and Rimi Ushigome – to join her, though they are reluctant for personal reasons.
 Despite their initial misgivings, the five overcome many hurdles and ultimately agree to form the band "Poppin'Party".
 With her bandmates, Kasumi finds the excitement that she had been looking for.

 During their first year of high school, Poppin'Party meets and befriends four all-girl bands at Hanasakigawa and nearby Haneoka Girls' High School, each of whom has their own stories: Afterglow consists of five childhood friends who maintain their friendship through music; Pastel Palettes is an idol group who are capable of playing their own instruments; Roselia is a gothic rock band who strives to become the perfect band; and Hello, Happy World! is an eccentric band that seeks to spread happiness.
 As second-year students, they encounter Raise A Suilen, an electronic music group aiming to revolutionize the girl's band genre, and Morfonica, a newly formed classical band of first-years at Tsukinomori Girls' Academy with dreams of changing themselves for the better.

+A year later, a band called Crychic disbands on acrimonious terms.
+Some of their members form a new group called MyGO!!!!! while others create Ave Mujica.
+The two bands maintain a relationship with each other while often interacting with the other seven.